connectedbydata/connectedbydata.org/_pdg-cases/mindkind-global-mental-health-databank-pilot.md

 - mindkind-study-launch-presentation
 start_year: '2020'
 status: Stage 1
+summary: "The MindKind project put the voice of young people with lived experience of mental health challenges at the heart of work to design and test the feasibility of a Global Mental Health Databank. \n\nWorking across three countries, the project involved youth advisors, young people's advisory panels, deliberative workshops and a randomised control trial to explore attitudes towards different models for governing collection and sharing of sensitive mental health data."
 table: cases
+takaway: The MindKind project report provides a wealth of practical learning on embedding affected communities into the governance of a data project, and demonstrates ways to make complex issues of health data governance accessible through careful design and testing of materials for deliberative dialogue.
 theme_tag:
 - Health
 title: 'MindKind: Global mental health databank pilot'
+whats_changed: "The results of this engagement were used to produce an assessment against four ‘Go/No-go’ criteria, resulting in a judgement that the project was viable against ‘data governance and ethics’ and ‘data specification and structure’ criteria, uncertain against criteria on engagement levels, and raising a ‘Stop’ flag against ‘funding sustainability’ due to concerns about commercialisation of young people’s mental health data. \n\nFindings were also written up as a ‘data governance specification’ to be used in the design of any future stages of the databank development.\n\nAs of December 2022 we have not found evidence on the next steps o the Databank project, and how MindKind ultimately changes final project design or delivery."
 ---

 Wellcome trust commissioned Sage Bionetworks (Sage) to carry out feasibility tests and prototype a global mental health databank (GMHD) to capture rich, longitudinal, electronically-derived data from young people with a focus on mental health, and to support research into the approaches, treatments, and interventions that may be relevant to anxiety or depression in 14-24 year olds.